softservedata/devopsweb/ZabbixPractical2/step6/text.md

 ![Picture 601](./zabbixNewUserSignin.png)

-* You are logged in to the Zabbix server as a new user
+* You are logged in to the Zabbix server as a new user.
+You should get the following form.

 ![Picture 602](./zabbixNewUser.png)